-Teaching can be a very rewarding career and USD 475 is always looking highly qualified teachers to join our team.
-Geary County USD 475 offers competitive pay, as well as comprehensive benefits package, ample professional development opportunities, and annual paid leave time for its teachers.
+Teaching can be a very rewarding career and USD 475 is always looking for highly qualified teachers to join our team.
+Geary County USD 475 offers competitive pay, as well as a comprehensive benefits package, ample professional development opportunities, and annual paid leave time for its teachers.

 Acquiring a Teaching License

 All teaching positions within USD 475 require a teaching license issued by the Kansas State Department of Education (KSDE).
 Whether you are a first-time teacher or a seasoned professional moving into the area, applying for a teaching license from the KSDE is the first step towards your career within our district.

 Applicants that wish to be considered for teaching positions within USD 475 must begin the process of acquiring a teaching license with KSDE prior to applying for open positions within the district.
 For more information on the application process, visit the KSDE website at: https://www.ksde.org/Agency/Division-of-Learning-Services/Teacher-Licensure-and-Accreditation/Licensure/License-Application

 Once you have begun the process of acquiring a teaching license, you may browse and apply for any open teaching positions by visiting the Careers section of our website at:

 Our hiring staff will be happy to help answer any questions you may have and are also able to assist with the fingerprinting process at no charge to you.
 For any questions on the licensing process, application process, or fingerprinting, please call the USD 475 Personnel Services department at 785-717-4000.

 Click here to review the Negotiated Agreement for the 2021-22 school year.